Kragondor/Dr.-Robotnik-Ring-Racers-Manual-APWorld/README.md

 Depends on the Difficulty but it's mostly just Beat the last available cup

 --Difficulties
-Only currently released difficulties will be described here
+Only currently released difficulties will be described here (also the difficulties are called that because that's what they're called in-game)

 -Relaxed
 Select any difficulty, it doesn't matter, you're just here to have fun